The Art Gallery Problem is $\exists \mathbb{R}$-complete

-Here we proceed as in section \ref{subsec:corridor-consistency}.
+Here we proceed as in Section~\ref{subsec:corridor-consistency}.
 We need to show is that the variables $x_i,x_j,x_l$ can be copied into guard segments $r_i,r_j,r_l$ from three guard segments on the base line.
 Due to the gadget construction, we now require the segment corresponding to the variable $x_l$ to be the leftmost one, and all guard segments have to be right-oriented.
 With slight abuse of notation, we redefine $i\mydef i+n$ and $j\mydef j+2n$.
-Then, the segments $s_l,s_i,s_j$ satisfy our requirements.
+Then the segments $s_l,s_i,s_j$ satisfy our requirements.

 As before, to prove that the corridor construction enforces the required dependency between the guards on the base line and guards within the gadget, i.e., for Lemma~\ref{lemma:copy:works} to work, we need to show that our gadget construction satisfies the conditions of Lemma~\ref{lemma:rev-r-slabs}.
-In particular, we use the following symmetric version of Lemma~\ref{lem:ugly} for gadgets attached to the left side of $\poly$.